 As of February 2016, SymBio has been undergoing the approval process for Treakisym for the indications of first-line low-grade NHL, MCL, and CLL.
-The company expects to receive approval for these indications in FY12/16.
+The company expected to receive approval for these indications in FY12/16.
+In August 2016, the company received permission to add CLL as an indication for Treakisym.
+The company expects to receive permission to add first-line low-grade NHL and MCL as indications during Q4 FY12/16 after expert discussions and pharmaceutical meetings are finished.